ducklan07/hcunite/README.md

 # HC Unite Homepage

-This project is a recreation of the HC Unite homepage.
+This project is a recreation of the hcunite homepage.
 It includes the HTML structure, CSS styles, and JavaScript functionality to provide a similar user experience to the original website.
+(WIP)

 ## Getting Started